-Anti-odor technology and fabrics are everywhere — workout clothes, performance dress shirts and sweat proof undershirts.
+Anti-odor technology and fabrics are everywhere, from workout clothes to performance dress shirts and undershirts.

-But does anti-odor technology work?
+But does anti-odor technology actually work?
 How does it work?
-Are anti-odor clothes harmful to your health?
+And are anti-odor clothes harmful to your health?

-Today we’re tackling everything B.O. and clothing.
+Today we’re tackling everything body odor and clothing.
 We’ll break down exactly what anti-odor technology is, including the best anti-odor fabrics to help you stay fresh and confident.

 What is Anti-Odor Technology?